 1. Who is eligible?

-To be eligible, the applicant must be a bona-fide group or organisation registered as a customer of Cadbury Fundraiser and must have placed a minimum order of 12 carry boxes in a single transaction between 1 December 2017 and and 16 November 2018 (Applicants).
+To be eligible, the applicant must be a bona-fide group or organisation registered as a customer of Cadbury Fundraising and must have placed a minimum order of 12 carry boxes in a single transaction between 19 November 2018 and 26 April 2019 (Applicants).

-Note: Schools, students and student groups are not permitted to apply, but Cadbury Fundraiser welcomes applications from parent or teacher groups, school community groups and parent fundraising committees.
+Note: Schools, students and student groups are not permitted to apply, but Cadbury Fundraising welcomes applications from parent or teacher groups, school community groups and parent fundraising committees.